typed-xlsx

 Parsing, conversion, and broad spreadsheet interoperabilitySheetJSMature import/export surface across spreadsheet formats

-Imperative workbook editing with rich worksheet featuresExcelJSRow/cell builder with charts, images, rich text, and comments
+Imperative workbook editing with rich worksheet featuresExcelJSRow/cell builder with charts, freeform drawings, rich text, and comments

 Feature matrix